 “Well, the offer’s open.
 I guess you’re here to spy on me, making sure I’m not hanging out with the wrong crowd again?”

 Amar set down on the table two plates with a slice of pizza on each.

 “Why you, though?
-Is the c-team off fighting an interdimensional invasion of the collective unconscious or something?”
+Is the c-team off fighting a demonic invasion of Manhattan or something?”

 “Let’s just say I’m personally curious,” Abu Oginyae said.
 “You likely know that I have seen very few people reform in my time, especially not among my own regulars.
 I do hope you will be different.”